Orders have opened for 2016. Order Deadline is February 20, 2016

 Thanks for your support!

-If you do not receive the email with tracking information by the week before, please contact Eco-Palms staff by email or call 651-487-7189.
+If you can not access your tracking number that week, please contact Eco-Palms staff by email or call 651-487-7189.

 Nearly 1,000 PC(USA) congregations ordered Eco-Palms in 2015!
 Joining with congregations from other denominations, churches across the United States will be waving almost 1 million Eco-Palms this Palm Sunday.
 Working together, we do make a difference!

 Eco-Palms Materials for Your Congregation